Native American civil rights

 Native American civil rights are the civil rights of Native Americans in the United States.
 Native Americans are citizens of their respective Native nations as well as of the United States, and those nations are characterized under United States law as "domestic dependent nations", a special relationship that creates a tension between rights retained via tribal sovereignty and rights that individual Natives have as U.S. citizens.
 This status creates tension today but was far more extreme before Native people were uniformly granted U.S. citizenship in 1924.
 Assorted laws and policies of the United States government, some tracing to the pre-Revolutionary colonial period, denied basic human rights—particularly in the areas of cultural expression and travel—to indigenous people.

 Although the many tribes and peoples indigenous to the United States have varying civil rights priorities, there are some rights that nearly all Native Americans are actively pursuing.
 These include the protection of voting rights and resistance to the cultural assimilation of Native Americans.
 Many tribes that live on Indian reservations are currently facing the destruction of surrounding environments and water sources, depressed economies, sexual violence against women, and substance abuse.

 Precontact with Europeans

 The Americas were populated thousands of years before Europeans arrived in North and South America.
 As a consequence of this long-term existence in the continent, Native American cultures, origins, religions, and languages became vastly diverse.
-Agriculture and written language had developed independently in the Americas before European contact, with the domestication and cultivation of beans, squash, maize had been particularly important.
+Agriculture and written language had developed independently in the Americas before European contact, with the domestication and cultivation of beans, squash, and maize being of particular importance.